Magic: The Gathering formats: Legacy

 Legacy allows cards from all sets (known as an "Eternal" format).
 It maintains a curated ban list based on power level reasons.
 The format evolved from Type 1.5, which allowed cards from all sets and maintained a banned list corresponding to Vintage: all cards banned or restricted in the old Type 1 were banned in Type 1.5.
 The modern Legacy format began in 2006, as the DCI separated Legacy's banned list from Vintage and banned many new cards to reduce the power level of the format.
+Legacy format allows various cards that other formats would ban quickly, with a relatively small ban list for all of the cards that would be usable in it.

 Wizards has supported the format with Grand Prix events and the release of preconstructed Legacy decks on Magic Online in November 2010.
 The first Legacy Grand Prix was Grand Prix Philadelphia in 2005.

-Legacy format allows various cards that other formats would ban quickly, with a relatively small ban list for all of the cards that would be usable in it.

 Vintage

 The Vintage format (formerly known as Type 1) is another Eternal constructed format.
 Vintage maintains a small banned list and a larger restricted list.
 Unlike in the other formats, the WPN does not ban cards in Vintage for power level reasons.
 Cards banned in Vintage are those that either involve ante, manual dexterity (Falling Star, Chaos Orb), or could hinder event rundown (Shahrazad and Conspiracy cards).
 Cards that raise power level concerns are instead restricted to a maximum of one copy per deck.
 The one exception to this was Lurrus of the Dream Den, which could be cast from outside the game and thus could not meaningfully be restricted; Lurrus was unbanned after a rule change in 2021.
 Vintage is currently the only tabletop format in which cards are restricted.

 Because of the expense in acquiring the old cards to play competitive Vintage, many Vintage tournaments are unsanctioned and permit players to use a certain number of proxy cards.
 These are treated as stand-ins of existing cards and are not normally permitted in tournaments sanctioned by the WPN.
 Dot eSports highlighted that "Vintage is Legacy, except you can add one copy of cards on the 'restricted list' (the 50 or so most powerful cards in the game).
 These decks, quite simply, are the most powerful things in Magic and are insanely fast and lethal.
-They’re also prohibitively expensive".
+They're also prohibitively expensive".